The top 3 admissions roadblocks every school faces

 How to fix it

-Add an online enrolments form to your school website that collects all of the important information that you need to process a student enrolment.
+Add an online enrollments form to your school website that collects all of the important information that you need to process a student enrollment.
 If your school needs to collect and store documents, add an upload function to your form so that parents can quickly and easily snap a photo or scan them and then add them directly from their computer or mobile.

 Losing track of leads

-Leads are students with the potential to enrol in your school, whose parents have already expressed their interest.
-Admissions teams have the responsibility to nurture these leads from their first touchpoint with the school through to enrolment.
+Leads are students with the potential to enroll in your school, whose parents have already expressed their interest.
+Admissions teams have the responsibility to nurture these leads from their first touchpoint with the school through to enrollment.
 Unfortunately, many leads slip through the cracks somewhere along the admissions process.

 direct contact through phone or email

 attending an alumni event.